Mohamed Hassanein Heikal: Biography

-Born in Cairo, Egypt, he counted Abdel Nasser among his grandparents.
+Born in Qalyubiyya Governorate, Egypt.
 His family were wealthy wheat merchants in the Nile delta.
 Mohamed the eldest son in his family, which included three other sisters, was trained to manage the business.
 However he sought a valuable degree course education at the respected American University in Cairo.
 During the Second World War, the graduate Heikal commenced a career in journalism at the British controlled and funded Egyptian Gazette, which he edited from 1943.
 The newspaper's contributors included English writers George Orwell and Lawrence Durrell.
 Throughout his career he was a literary critic of Anwar Sadat and Hosni Mubarak's military regimes, which he perceived as having departed from Nasser's original nationalist dream.

 But this attitude was most dramatic during wartime.
 He covered the First Arab-Israeli War on the establishment of the State of Israel.
 He was also present in Cairo when the Free Officers staged a military coup d'etat in 1952.
 During this period he immediately befriended Gamal Abdel Nasser, a member of the group.
 Yet his journalism with Al-Ahram as its editor put the regimes under the microscope, gaining a reputation for investigative reporting, and sound authoritative statements.
 The Washington Post dubbed him "the voice of Egypt...window on a secretive regime".
 Heikal frequently travelled cross-desert borders between countries in the Middle East eagerly reporting on the conflicts.
 Heikal was an unashamed Pro-Arabist during the post-war era when Nasser dreamed of a Pan-Arab republic across the whole region.
 Between 1957 and 1974 he was the author of a well-regarded Friday column Bi-Saraha which spoke frankly about Nasser's policies at home and abroad, whilst also being critical.
 He became a member of the Arab Socialist Union Party, briefly acting as foreign minister under Nasser.
 But his mood changed with the Colonel's successors, whose lurch to the right shook Cairo's post-colonial establishment.